 Choose Done, and then back on your canvas, create a line.
 On a new layer, Duplicate the line and move below the first, to the width desired for your oval.

-Then create a new layer and make an ellipse, and keep the stylus down until QuickShape is turned on.
-Then move the nodes to align with your lines.
+Then in the top right corner of the screen, you’ll see the layers icon (two overlapping boxes) and tap on it to create a new layer.
+Then draw an oval (ellipse), and keep the stylus down until QuickShape is turned on.
+Then move the blue nodes to align the oval with your lines.
+You can see this in the image below.

 Go back to one of your line layers and select the line, and with Snapping/Magnetic turned on it will be a breeze to select the line and move it to perfectly connect to your ellipse shape.
 Erase the circle where it’s not needed.
 Combine all three layers.